solitontech/WebTips_Starter_Repo/README.md

 Ensure that your branch names and commit messages follow this syntax: [GuideLines](https://github.com/solitontech/WebTips_Starter_Repo/blob/main/docs/guidelines%20for%20git.md#-guidelines-for-branch-name--commit-messages)

 ### 🔻 NOTE:
-📌 For each assignment, create a new branch from the main branch. \
+📌 For each assignment, create a new branch from the develop branch. \
-📌 After you are done working on an assigment, merge to the main branch. \
+📌 After you are done working on an assigment, merge to the develop branch. \
-📌 When merging to the main branch, the code's unit tests and playwright tests will be run, the code will be analyzed for syntax errors and spacing using Prettier, ESLint, html-eslint plugin and stylelint.
+📌 When merging to the develop branch, the code's unit tests and playwright tests will be run, the code will be analyzed for syntax errors and spacing using Prettier, ESLint, html-eslint plugin and stylelint.
 So, ensure that your code follows these standards for the workflows to pass. \
-📌 If any of the tests fail or there is any error in the code, the branch will not merge with the main branch and the workflow will fail. \
+📌 If any of the tests fail or there is any error in the code, the branch will not merge with the develop branch and the workflow will fail. \
-📌 Create a new branch for each assignment.
+📌 Once you are done working on the project, merge with the main branch.

 ### 🔻 CODE ANALYZER NOTES:
 ✔️ The HTML Linter used in the code analyzer pipeline here is the html-eslint plugin.
 There are other options that can be used such as htmlHint. \